sergio-ridaura/project-template/docs/ACTION_PLAN.md

 | :------: | :--: | :------: |
 |    P1    |  XS  |    1     |

-Create a `KANBAN.md` file to serve as the project's Kanban board, facilitating task management and progress tracking.
+Create a `KANBAN.md` file to serve as the base for the project's Kanban board, facilitating task management and progress tracking.

 **Requirements:**

-- **Board Structure:** Include sections for pending, to-do, in-progress, blocked, and completed tasks.
+- **Board Structure:** Include sections for backlog, to do, in progress, blocked, and completed tasks.
 - **Task Descriptions:** Provide a brief description of each task and its current status.

 ### `.gitignore` File